Review of The Cliffs at Possum Kingdom in Graford

 Rates: $49.00 to $89.00

 Service is very good and country friendly.
-The pro shop has all the basics.
+The pro shop has a very good supply of all the basics.
 The practice facilities are adequate.
 And the Resort amenities are excellent.
 The Grill and Bar are very good.
+A new head pro, who we know from WinStar, joined The Cliffs in April 2018 and I'm confident he'll be a welcome addition to The Cliffs.

 Here's How Texas Outside Determines the Scorecard Rating